Negotiating After Being Laid Off

-Dallas had done her homework – she knew her worth and had a friend on the inside who’d given her an idea of where the company was coming from.
-She knew they’d been looking to fill this position for months without success.
+Dallas had done her homework – she knew her worth and had a friend on the inside who’d given her an idea of where the company was coming from, financially.
+She also knew they’d been looking to fill this position for months without success.

-Dallas was able to do so by tapping into her network.
+Dallas was able to do so by tapping her network for intel.

 Dallas nailed the interview, and the client was ready to offer her the job on the spot.
 “What kind of compensation are you looking for?” asked the man across the table.
 She recalled that naming your price can put you at a huge disadvantage in negotiation.